The Grammar Level

 Geography

-Geography is taught throughout History, Bible, and Literature units.
+Geography is taught through the subjects of History, Bible, and Literature.

 Literature

-Students discuss in depth the story elements of plot, setting, and characterization.
+Students discuss the story elements of plot, setting, and characterization.
 Students also learn how to recognize, understand, and use figurative language such as metaphor, simile, inference, symbolism, and allegory.

 • Detectives in Togas (Winterfeld)